top of page

 TOTAL S&M RELATED EXPENSES / #NEW CLIENTS

-N.B.1 Many businesses will lag their S&M expenses when calculating this figure by approximately the length of the sales cycle.
-This might be 1 month for SMB SaaS, but can be 1 or 2 quarters for enterprise SaaS.
-Aligning the spend to the sales cycle ensures the acquisition cost is lined up with the clients acquired through that expense, and therefore should tally with analysis conducted on pipeline conversion, or rep productivity etc.
+Many businesses will lag the S&M expense used to calculate CAC by approximately the length of the sales cycle.
+This might be one month for SMB SaaS, but can be one or two quarters for enterprise SaaS.
+Aligning the spend to the sales cycle ensures the acquisition cost is lined up with the clients acquired through that expense, and therefore should tally with analysis conducted on pipeline conversion, or AE productivity, etc.

 SaaS GROSS MARGINS (GM)